 From offset well information, a probabilistic approach can be used for the planned well design when looking at time and cost.
 This includes risk factors and expected ranges for operational timings.
 From this, it can easily be seen where the largest opportunities for improvement are.

 Based on several occasions where such an approach has been successfully implemented, it is evident that wells become more efficient over the course of a longer campaign.
 The key to success being reuse of all relevant historic data in the planning phase.
-The teams should identify and mitigate risks and optimise performance even before the bit is run in-hole
+The teams should identify and mitigate risks and optimise performance even before the bit is run in-hole.

-The paper is available in the library
+The paper is available in the library with SPE-181027-MS reference.

 Are you interested in finding out how AGR’s software portfolio can help drilling teams to highlight operational inefficiencies and opportunities for improved optimisation?
 Get in touch with our Software team.